JSJvR/atari8bitTest/README.md

 I do developtment on an Atari 600XL with a FujiNet connected to my WiFi and a TNFS server running on my PC.
 I save my projects to an ATR image on my PC.

-I've also written some Python scripts (not committed yet) that translates between ATASCII and UTF-8.
+I've also written some Python scripts that can translate between [ATASCII](https://en.wikipedia.org/wiki/ATASCII) and UTF-8 text files.
+The translation is based on Rebecca Bettencourt's [ATASCII to Unicode Mapping](https://www.kreativekorp.com/charset/map/atascii/), but since there aren't Unicode representations for most of the reverse video ATASCII characters, I use a backtick as an escape for reverse characters.

 Most of the steps mentioned below are working, but it's not automated yet.